cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 yourGateway.launchGateway(**LGkwargs)
 ```

 where the `**LGkwargs` argument represents a dictionary of any optional `argument: value` pairs one wishes to pass to the [py4j launch_gateway](https://www.py4j.org/py4j_java_gateway.html#py4j.java_gateway.launch_gateway) method.
-Please refer to the method documentation for the descirption of all the possible arguments.
-The most important and useful settings are set by defualt in the `py4jps launchGateway` method so a user hardly ever need to pass any arguments in that call.
+Please refer to the method documentation for the description of all the possible arguments.
+The most important and useful settings are set by default in the `py4jps launchGateway` method so a user hardly ever need to pass any arguments in that call.
 If required, however, the `py4jps launchGateway` method defaults can be overwritten by simply passing their new values.

 The code below shows an example `py4jps launchGateway` method call with custom arguments.